-In view of the land for Rohini Heliport was allotted by DDA directly in the name of Ministry of Civil Aviation on long term lease, the heliport at Rohini shall not form part of the proposed Transaction of strategic sale/disinvestment.
+In view of the land for Rohini Heliport was allotted by DDA directly in the name of Ministry of Civil Aviation on long term lease, the heliport at Rohini shall not form part of the proposed transaction of strategic sale/disinvestment.
 Therefore, the Ministry of Civil Aviation has decided that the Rohini Heliport assets shall be hived off from PHL's books before the completion of strategic divestment process to a special purpose vehicle.
-For this purpose a separate mirror company of MoCA and ONGC has been incorporated in the name of Rohini Heliport Limited.
-Scheme of demerger is pending before the Joint Secretary, Ministry of Corporate Affairs (MCA) for consideration and recently the MCA has directed to hold meeting of unsecured creditors of your Company for seeking their approval to the Scheme.
+For this purpose a separate mirror company of MoCA and ONGC has been incorporated in the name of Rohini Heliport Limited (RHL).